outreachy/website/docs/privacy-policy.md

 * (optional) your blog URL and RSS feed URL;
 * (optional) your Twitter user profile URL;

+Outreachy organizers may use anonymized quotes from essay questions in sponsor materials and on the Outreachy website:
+* examples of the systematic bias, discrimination you have faced

 Only Outreachy organizers and designated applicant reviewers will have access to the following private personal data for applicants who have filled out an initial application:

 * the date you submitted your application;